 Is open source software secure?

-The short answer is that open source software is as secure or more secure (in general) than commercial software.
+The short answer is that open source software is as secure or more secure (in general) than proprietary software (where visibility of the source code is tightly guarded and heavily restricted).
 A good summary of the relevant issues can be found in this article from IBM: The security implications of open source software.
 The increased security of using open source was cited as one reason the White House switched to Drupal.

 How Drupal Addresses Common Security Vulnerabilities